 The analysis tools perform the most fundamental spatial analysis operations.
-For example, it has your basic extract, overlay and proximity tools.
-But it also solves basic statistics like finding mean, counts and standard deviation.
+For example, it has your basic extract, overlay, and proximity tools.
+But it also solves basic statistics like finding the mean, counts, and standard deviation.

 - Perform overlay operations like intersect, union, and spatial join.

 - Find proximity using buffers and near tables.

 - Extract features by selecting, clipping, and splitting features.

 The buffer is an example of a tool in the analysis tools.
 When you set a value, it generates a polygon around features at a set distance.

-Cartography tools refine data for the purpose of the production of maps.
+Cartography tools refine data for the production of maps.
 For example, you can create graticules and grids.
 You can also generalize features for display at different map scales.